zzacal/blog/blog/2023/07/16/dotnet-vite/dotnet-vite.md

 Grouping all backend calls under `/api` is for convenience.
 There are [other options](https://vitejs.dev/config/server-options.html#server-proxy) you can use if you want to pick a different strategy.

 ### connect dotnet to the vite server
-To tell dotnet where vite is being served, open the `WeatherApp/WeatherApp.csproj` file and update the Spa configurations in the following nodes.
+To tell dotnet how to start the vite dev server and where vite is listening, open the `WeatherApp/WeatherApp.csproj` file and update the Spa configurations in the following nodes.

 Before:
 ```xml